 Teacher EmerItus & MFD Founder

 Sumi Loundon Kim was the founder of Mindful Families of Durham and primary teacher until May of 2018, as well as the Buddhist chaplain at Duke University.
 She recently published Sitting Together: A Family-Centered Curriculum on Mindfulness, Meditation & Buddhist Teachings (2017), and she has previously published two anthologies about young Buddhists: Blue Jean Buddha (2001) and The Buddha’s Apprentices (2005), among other articles and chapters.
 After receiving a master’s degree in Buddhist studies and Sanskrit from the Harvard Divinity School, she was the associate director for the Barre Center for Buddhist Studies.
 Originally brought up in a Soto Zen community in the 70s, she has been following the Theravada lineage since her teens.
 Sumi and her husband, a native of Korea and professor of Korean Buddhism and culture at Yale University, have two children.
 They live in New Haven Connecticut

 Brandon lived in Durham, NC from 2006-2007 to attend graduate school and moved back in 2010.
 He loves riding his bike to work, cooking, running, and being outside.
 He works with three companies that help engaged couples register for experiences, activities, and local items for their wedding.
 His two young kids keep he and his wife on their toes.
 Otherwise you might find them napping in their backyard hammocks.

 Josh facilitates MFD's service work.
 He moved to the Triangle from Washington, DC in 2013 and has happily called Durham home ever since.
 Previously, Josh lived and worked in New York City, where he completed his doctorate in English literature and taught for several years.
 He currently works as a freelance writer, researcher, and editor.
-Josh is married and has one 6-year-old daughter.
+Josh is married and has a 7-year-old daughter.
 He has practiced meditation for over ten years.
 In his spare time he likes to bike, hike, read, and play guitar.